- Compliance Committees

 How can I learn more about the IRB review process?

-IRBManager cannot automatically check training for researchers who do not have ISU email addresses.
+IRBManager cannot automatically verify training for researchers who do not have ISU email addresses.
 Researchers working with unaffiliated colleagues will have the option to add these individuals as “contacts” and upload copies of their completed training certificates into IRBManager when completing an application.
-Guidance on this process will be located within the application in IRBManager.
-Information about who must be listed as key personnel and how to complete human subjects training can be found on the IRB Training page.
+Guidance on this process is located within the application in IRBManager.
+Information about who must be listed as key personnel and how to complete human subjects training can be found on the IRB Training page

 When are letters of cooperation/approval needed from outside institutions in which ISU research is conducted?